-The results of the search are presented in the form of semantic map in figure 11a and figure 11b and figure 12.
-First diagrams (11a and 11b) presents relations based on association strength and second one based on fractionalization.
+The results of the search are presented in the form of semantic map in figure 13a and figure 13b and figure 14.
+First diagrams (13a and 13b) presents relations based on association strength and second one based on fractionalization.
 The association strength method is used for normalizing the adjacency matrix of a network.
-Apart from a multiplicative constant, this method is identical to Eq.
+Apart from a multiplicative constant, this method is identical toEq.
 (6) in Van Eck and Waltman (2009).
 This option is selected by default.

-Figure 11a - Semantic map of courses connected with Industry 4.0 content based on association strength (network visualization of syllabi elaboration)
+Figure 13a Semantic map of courses connected with Industry 4.0 content based on association strength (network visualization)

-Figure 11b - Semantic map of courses connected with Industry 4.0 content based on association strength (density visualization of sllabi elaboration)
+Figure 13b Semantic map of courses connected with Industry 4.0 content based on association strength (density visualization)